joclpacheb/APP-movil-EL-TERE/README.md

 # EL TERE

-Este es el código front end para el desarrollo de la aplicación móvil del Sistema de Información EL TERE.
-Desarrollado por el equipo AURORA de la asignatura Sistemas de Información en la Universidad Centroccidental Lisandro Alvarado.
+This is the front end code for the development of the EL TERE Information System mobile application.
+Developed by the AURORA team of the Information Systems subject at the Universidad Centroccidental Lisandro Alvarado.

 ## Installation